 That dramatic moment came naturally for Jack Klugman, who grew up in a rough-and-tumble Philadelphia, born in April 1922, the youngest of six children of Max Klugman, a house painter, and Rose, a milliner.
 His father died when he was only 12, and young Jack spent his time in delinquent pursuits such as pool until his sister took him to a Federal Theatre Project production of One Third of Nation.

+Struck by the power of the play, Mr. Klugman auditioned for the drama department at Carnegie Tech (now Carnegie Mellon University) after a short tenure in the Army.
+According to his own account, he was only accepted because there were not many male applicants, owing to WWII.
+His subsequent training notwithstanding, he retained the rough edges of his urban upbringing.
+As an actor, he remained an Everyman, a plain-speaking working stiff with whom the audience could easily identify.
 Following his instruction, he moved to New York.
 After a period of struggle, he was cast in the war comedy Mr. Roberts, which starred Fonda.
 He acted in a 1952 Broadway revival of Odets' Golden Boy and the short-lived A Very Special Baby in 1956.
 But his sterling theatre credit came in 1959, when he created the role of Herbie, the soft-hearted theatre agent who pairs up with Ethel Merman's determined Rose in the musical Gypsy.
 The character was everything Mr. Klugman personified: urban, street smart, honest, unpretentious, good-hearted, but far from blind to the ways of the world.

 In the late '60s, he got a taste of his future television life when he stepped into the role of Oscar Madison in the Broadway run of The Odd Couple.